telerik/blazor-docs/components/grid/filter/filter-menu.md

 # Grid Filter Menu

 The `FilterMenu` filter mode renders a button in the column header.
-When you click the button a popup appears with filtering options.
-The popup allows you to apply two filter criteria, choose a suitable filter operator and buttons to apply or clear the filter.
+When you click the button, a popup with filtering options appears.
+The popup allows you to apply two filter criteria, choose a suitable filter operator and buttons to apply, or clear the filter.

 ## Enabling Filter Menu